SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 printing an asterisk '\*' in its regular mode, except on Commodore 8-bit machines, to allow using the KERNAL's screen editor.
-After reading an expression it is evaluated and the result of that evaluation is printing.
+After reading an expression it is evaluated and the result of that evaluation is output.
 Then it starts over, prompting you for the next expression.

-It also processes input from files and helps debugging by providing convenient one-character commands.
-REPLs can be nested, e.g. when an error occured, a new REPL is launched in debug mode, where you can provide a replacement for a faulty expression, execute code step by step and examine symbols.
+REPLs can be nested, e.g. when an error occured, a new REPL is launched in debug mode.
+With that you can examine the environment, execute code step by step and present a correct alternative for a faulty expression.

 Any REPL, no matter its mode, can be terminated using the built-in QUIT function, which takes a return value for the